shreyanna/shreyanna/README.md

 ## Welcome

-Data scientist and analytics professional leveraging advanced statistical methods and machine learning to drive impactful solutions.
+Statistics & Analytics student leveraging advanced statistical methods and machine learning to drive impactful solutions.
 Expertise in data modeling, visualization, and AR/VR development, with a proven track record in process optimization and creative technology applications.

 ### Highlights
 - **Technical Skills**: Proficient in R, Python, SQL, Tableau, Power BI, and distributed systems.